Gap Year: Ideas and Tips for Everyone Who Wants to Take a Year Off

 - A chance to clarify your thoughts and define your goals.

-- A high chance of feeling lonely because friends went to colleges.
+- A high chance of feeling lonely because friends went to college.

 - A high chance of spending more than earning.